 Try finding a reputable knife dealer or big-box retailer that carries or sells any Chinese knife brand found on Amazon (you won’t).
-One reason, is these brands have no issue misleading your gam gams, the homie that loves bargains, or your babies daddy/mama looking for a gift for you (these brands are shady AF).
+One reason is these brands have no issue misleading your gam gams, the homie that loves bargains, or your baby’s daddy/mama looking for a gift for you (these brands are shady AF)

 Chinese companies had a hard time selling to the American public till Amazon came along.
 Now Americans support China by bypassing local and reputable American, Canadian, and Japanese knife dealers at the click of a “buy now” button.